sumontun/Smart-Glass/README.md

    - Run electromagnetic simulation.
      - Look at the E-field.
      - Extract capacitance value.
+   - Fabricate the sensor.
+     - PCB prototyping machine.
+   - Evaluate the sensor.
+     - Use lab equipment (LCR meter) and compare to simulation.
+     - Connect with a resistor and Arduino
-3. To study sensitivity whether as a proximity sensor or a touch sensor.
+2. To study sensitivity whether as a proximity sensor or a touch sensor.
+3. To try it as a rain sensor.